Khalifa bin Hamad Al Thani (born 1991)

-Sheikh Khalifa bin Hamad bin Khalifa Al Thani (الشيخ خليفة بن حمد بن خليفة آل ثاني; born 11 November 1991), known as K.H.K, is the current Qatari minister of the interior, a Qatari royal and prominent car collector.
+Khalifa bin Hamad bin Khalifa Al Thani (الشيخ خليفة بن حمد بن خليفة آل ثاني; born 11 November 1991), known as K.H.K, is a member of the Qatari royal family.

 Education

-In 2011, Al Thani began studying in Los Angeles, California at Los Angeles Mission College, a community college.
+In 2011, Al Thani began studying at Los Angeles Mission College, a community college.
 He lived in the Beverly Wilshire Hotel.
-According to the Los Angeles Times, the prince's handlers sought to get him accepted into UCLA by suggesting that the school would receive a substantial donation.
+According to the Los Angeles Times, his handlers sought to get him accepted into UCLA by suggesting that the school would receive a substantial donation.
 They next sought to get him accepted into the University of Southern California (USC).
-A couple months after a meeting between Al Thani's mother, Sheikha Moza bint Nasser and USC President C. L. Max Nikias, Al Thani was studying at USC as a transfer student.
+A couple months after a meeting between Al Thani's mother, Moza bint Nasser, and USC President C. L. Max Nikias, Al Thani began studying at USC as a transfer student.

 Al Thani received a bachelor's and master's degree from USC.
 In July 2020, the Los Angeles Times published an investigative report showing that he was allowed to skip classes as an undergraduate student for dubious "security reasons", and that he obtained his master's during a period in which he never set foot on campus.
-During his master's, Al Thani got a "special dispensation" to study remotely, which USC has never before or after offered to any other student.
+During his master's, Al Thani got a "special dispensation" to study remotely, which USC has never offered to any other student before or after.
 At the same time that he was enrolled in the master's, social media posts showed him attending a handful of military exercises as well as vacationing in France, the UK, and Monaco, and Algeria, where he went hunting with falcons.
 An adjunct professor said that Al Thani's handlers delivered a final paper in a bag that also contained a Rolex watch, which the adjunct returned.

-After the 2019 college admissions bribery scandal, which did not involve Al Thani or his family, the Los Angeles Times had received a tip to look into his college degree.

-Car collection

-Al Thani, under his nickname KHK, is famous for his flashy car collection.
-He frequently has his cars shipped by air freight to various cities around the world for vacation, including London, Paris, Los Angeles, and Monaco.
-He uses the California license plates "KHALIFA" and "KHK" interchangeably on many of his cars.
-His collection currently includes: